27 Top-Rated Bucket List Destinations

-Accommodation: Best Pet-Friendly Hotels in New York City
+Read More: Best Free Things to Do in New York City

 There's something magical about Venice.
 Between the intricate canal system, beautiful stone bridges, and harmonious singing of the gondoliers, there's a unique vibe in this Italian city that can't be found elsewhere.